 There are non-monetary violations wherein the Landlord does not have to give them the opportunity to cure.

 These violations include:

 The Intentional Destruction of the Landlord’s property or the other Tenants’ personal property;

-A Tenant will not have the opportunity to cure these violations.
-Unlike a seven (7) day notice to cure, if a Tenant has committed the violations above, they will receive a seven (7) day notice of termination.
-If the Tenant fails to vacates the property within seven (7) days, the Landlord has the right to commence Eviction Proceedings in County Court after the seven (7) day expires.
+A Tenant will not have the opportunity to cure them.
+Unlike a 7 day notice to cure, if a Tenant has committed the above, they will receive a 7 day notice of termination.
+If they fail to vacate, the Landlord can commence Eviction Proceedings in County Court.

-If you are a Landlord that has a Tenant that has committed non-monetary violations of the lease, contact 954 Eviction Attorneys, PLLC at 954.323.2529.
-We have Offices in both Broward and Palm Beach Counties.
-Our experienced Eviction Attorneys will guide you through the Eviction Process to ensure that your rights as a Landlord are protected.
+If you need to Evict a Tenant for reasons other than non-payment of rent, contact 954 Eviction Attorneys, PLLC at 954.323.2529.
+We have Offices in Broward and Palm Beach Counties.
+Our Eviction Attorneys will guide you to ensure that your rights are protected.